liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 Whether you're going from Los Angeles to La Paz, Mumbai to Moscow, Harare to Hong Kong or Dehli to Detroit you will always know the conditions on the ground when you use Liferay's Weather application.
-For EE cutomers only, it is available as a free download from Liferay's Marketplace.
+For EE customers only, it is available as a free download from Liferay's Marketplace.

 To get the application, go to the Marketplace Store in the Control Panel.
 Under